CazB67/employee-tracker/README.md

 ## Description
 ![Last Commit](https://img.shields.io/github/last-commit/cazb67/employee-tracker) ![Top Language](https://img.shields.io/github/languages/top/cazb67/employee-tracker)

-The task was to create a Content Management System that would allow non-developers to view and interact with information stored in a database.
+A Content Management System that would allow non-developers to view and interact with information stored in a database was created.
 Using node, inquirer and MySql a solution for managing a company's employees was built.
+The user is able to do the following; add an employee, add a department, 'add a role', view all employees, view employees by manager, view all departments, view all roles, remove an employee, remove a department, remove a role', 'update an employee role, update an employee's manager' and view total utilised budget of a department.

 ## Table of Contents